-Ever stop at a intersection and then all of a sudden someone honks their horn.
+Ever stop at an intersection and then suddenly someone honks their horn.
 “I’m looking at the plants!”
 I exclaim.
 Everyone trying to move too fast.

 Ain’t much better than walking through somewhere you can’t actually walk through.
-Mostly through true curiosity.
+Through curiosity.
 As plants grow in most places in the world it can get to be quite slow to get around.

-And with the plants, other life is sustained.
+And with the plants, other life sustained.
 Insects, critters, birds, rodents, lizards, mammals, and everything in-between.
-Enless joy for all to see.
+Endless joy for all to see.

-We can see how we are connected, how we are interdependant on this diversity that takes advantage of every inch it possibly can.
-We can learn from these interdependant systems, and how they build up resiliancy.
+We can see how we are connected, how we are interdependent on this diversity that takes advantage of every inch it possibly can.
+We can learn from these interdependent systems, and how they build up resiliency.

-As we create gardens, we are inspired by natural flows of life.
+As we create gardens, we derive inspiration by natural flows of life.
 Sun, humans, water, animals, plants.
-All should be considered in a proper garden.
-This is done as a matter of course, as natural as our existance.
+All considered in a proper garden.
+This done as a matter of course, as natural as our existence.

 Once we set our gardens out, we find nature reacts.
 The flows of life push on our gardens.
 Sometimes, our best intentions fail.
 All failure is a chance for growth.
 Building resiliency takes time.

 As we move forward, this will be less about me.
 My disappearance is inevitable.
 Our mark on the world can be one of positive change.
-The ideas set out by this project will grow into all parts of the world.
+The ideas set out by this project grows into all parts of the world.
 We can be more than we are today.